 Recycling Polystyrene

 Recycling polystyrene, particularly expanded polystyrene (EPS), presents several challenges and opportunities.
+It is possible to recycle expanded polystyrene, but the process is complex and requires specialized handling.
 EPS is 100 percent recyclable and has significant recycling potential.
 However, only a small fraction, about 1-2%, of polystyrene waste produced in the UK is commonly recycled.
 This low recycling rate is due to inadequate infrastructure and the bulky, contaminated nature of polystyrene recyclable.
+In some areas, polystyrene can be recycled alongside other recyclable plastics such as polyethylene, polypropylene, and PET, if local facilities accept a range of recyclable plastics.

 Despite these challenges, innovative companies are developing methods to recycle EPS by compacting and processing it into new products.
 These advancements can help reduce the volume of polystyrene waste and create a circular economy for this material.
-For example, compacted EPS can be used to manufacture new packaging materials or construction products.
+For example, compacted EPS can be used to manufacture new packaging materials, rigid plastic products, or poly boxes.

 Recycling polystyrene necessitates collaboration among consumers, businesses, and waste management companies.
+Overcoming recycling challenges requires investment in related equipment such as compactors and recycling machinery.
 Utilizing and supporting these recycling methods can greatly lessen the environmental impact of polystyrene waste.
 To effectively address this issue, it is essential to recycle polystyrene.

 Creative Ways to Reuse Polystyrene